 Architecture for Dogs

-'Architecture for Dogs', was devised by Hara Kenya, President of the Nippon Design Center and Japan House Chief Creative Advisor.
+Architecture for Dogs was devised by Hara Kenya, President of the Nippon Design Center and Japan House Creative Advisor.
 It features the works of celebrated architects and designers including Ban Shigeru, Kuma Kengo, Itō Toyō, Sou Fujimoto, Atelier Bow-Wow and Ma Yansong amongst others.
 The addition of Asif Khan's piece creates a lasting link between the exhibition and the architectural scene in London.
 Each of the works offers guests a light-hearted and insightful exploration into architecture and design that can be joyful for both dogs and their human companions.
 In an interview with Japan House London, Hara Kenya discusses his inspiration and ideas behind the project.

 The specially made architectural pieces are designed with a different dog breed in mind, including the Beagle, Bichon Frise, Shiba Inu, Boston Terrier and Poodle.

 Architecture for Dogs was first launched at Design Miami in 2012 and has since received global recognition, touring in Japan, China and Brazil.